-Friends' immediate response to the Eagle Creek wildfire has focused on three main fronts: assisting, and advising community partners; helping educate the public; and advocating for the policies and programs needed to aid Gorge communities and begin to address long-term recovery efforts.
+Friends' immediate response to the Eagle Creek wildfire focused on three main fronts: assisting partners; helping educate the public; and advocating for the policies and programs needed to aid Gorge communities and begin to address long-term recovery efforts.

-The Columbia Gorge is a resilient place.
-While embers continue to smolder, the 50,000-acre fire is largely contained.
-No lives were lost, four buildings were destroyed, and the forest now appears to be a mosaic of green and charred landscape.
-But the Gorge's resilience is now being put to the test.
-Friends of the Columbia Gorge is calling for a Gorge Resilience initiative to restore, rebuild, and rejuvenate the Columbia Gorge.
-Gorge Resilience would work to heal the land, rethink Gorge’s trail and transportation systems and support Gorge communities as they recover economically from the fire.
+Longer term, Friends is calling for a Gorge Resilience initiative to restore, rebuild, and rejuvenate the Columbia Gorge.
+Gorge Resilience would work to heal the land, rethink the Gorge’s trail and transportation systems and support Gorge communities as they recover economically from the fire.

-Salvage logging is completely inappropriate for the Columbia River Gorge.
-Many studies have been done on forest fires and salvage logging.
-There is no strong, scientific evidence of an ecological benefit from salvage logging in a post-fire environment.
-In fact, salvage logging can be highly disruptive of natural recovery processes.
-This is a consequence of the negative impacts of salvage on surviving organisms and structures in disturbed areas and on vegetation that re-establishes naturally following the disturbance.
-To the contrary, experts have determined that recently burned landscapes that are not logged are some of the richest and rarest in the Pacific Northwest.
+No. Many studies have been conducted on forest fires and logging and there is no strong, scientific evidence of an ecological benefit from clear cut logging in a post-fire environment.
+In fact, clear cut logging can be highly disruptive to the natural recovery processes because it negatively impacts surviving organisms and structures in disturbed areas and on vegetation that re-establishes naturally following the disturbance.
+Therefore, clear-cut logging is completely inappropriate for the Columbia River Gorge.